Chapter 1: Shadow over the Sun

 “I’m Sam,” he said in a small voice.
 The man was going to stay.
 He wouldn’t be alone.
 His breathing slowed to match the watch.
 He was safe, but he needed to get home.
 Something the man—Kirian—said nagged at him.
 He slid up the wall, shaking.
 His legs fought to stand.
 “You said I could tell you where my home is and you can open a…a portal?”
 Then I can forget all this ever happened.

 The majus’ already thin lips compressed to non-existence.
 After a moment, he stepped closer.
 Sam swallowed as Majus Cyrysi touched cool fingers to his forehead.
 He’s going to help, right?
-Suddenly, yellow light dripped along the man’s arm, reaching for him.
+Suddenly, yellow light dripped like syrup along the man’s arm, arching toward him.
 Sam jerked away.
 “What’s that?”

 The Kirian twitched, and the color spiraled back up his arm, like mist retreating from the sun.
 “Do not move.”
 The majus looked pale.
 “I was almost losing part of my song and I do not have extra to lose.”
 His crest ruffled, flattened.
-“So you are able to see the colors.”
+“So you are able to see the colors.
+You can be trained as a majus then, can hear the Grand Symphony.”
 He reached out again.
 “Do not move.
 Think of your home.
 Pretend you can be showing the picture in your mind to me.”

-The long nails just pricked his forehead as the swirls of color crept closer again.
+The long nails pricked his forehead as the swirls of color crept closer.
 Anything to get back.
 Home was familiar, easy to imagine.
 This was probably all a hallucination.
 Sam thought of his room, the boxes in his collection.
 The cozy kitchen, filled with his aunt’s southern cooking.
 His heart raced at the remembered smell of hominy grits with cheddar and butter.
 She’s gone.
-This was the only way to make sure.
-He grabbed the memory, visualizing Aunt Martha’s workshop, filled with scraps of cloth and half-finished shirts and pants, the sound of a sewing machine.
+He grabbed the memory, visualizing Aunt Martha’s workshop, filled with scraps of cloth, half-finished shirts and pants, and the sound of a sewing machine.
+His aunt teaching him to sew on a button.
 The living room, frozen and quiet, spread out in his mind’s eye while silent tears streamed down his face.

 Majus Cyrysi’s brow eased, and finally, the hand receded.
 “Reverse communication leaves many questions, but you are acceptable at transferring location pointers.”